MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 ### Recording tips

 - Be methodical in your actions to improve the readability of the recording.
-There is a slight delay so wait for the red box to focus on the item you are trying to interact with before selecting.
+There's a slight delay so wait for the red box to focus on the item you're trying to interact with before selecting.
 - If there were mis-clicks, delete the action in the recorder screen.

 ## Prepare a recording for analysis